kevinlin311tw/ObjLeft/README.md

 Created by Kevin Lin, Shen-Chi Chen, Chu-Song Chen, Daw-Tung Lin, Yi-Ping Hung at National Taiwan University.

 FYI: This is an industry-oriented project.
-Most of the algorithms are implemented by C/C++.
+Most of the algorithms are implemented using C/C++.
 We only use OpenCV for visualization.

 ## Introduction